 Transfer Fees

 Making transactions in Bitcoin Cash is cheaper than in Bitcoin.
-For a long time, the Bitcoin transfer fee was $1, but due to the pandemic, this rate rose by 547% to $6.47.
-This is considerably high compared to Bitcoin Cash, which ranges from $0.001 – $0.07 depending on the wallet.
+The Bitcoin transfer fee was $1 for a long time, but due to the pandemic, this rate rose by 547% to $6.47.
+This is considerably higher than Bitcoin Cash, which ranges from $0.001 – $0.07 depending on the wallet.

 Transfer Time

-Users will experience faster transfer times when transferring Bitcoin Cash as opposed to Bitcoin.
-If the transaction is included in the immediate block, it could take a minimum of 60 minutes to complete.
+Users will experience faster transfer times when transferring Bitcoin Cash than Bitcoin.
+If the transaction is included in the immediate block, it could take at least 60 minutes to complete.
 Otherwise, this could take 7 to 8 dates to complete.
-On the other hand, a Bitcoin Cash transaction will take about 10 minutes to be confirmed.
+On the other hand, a Bitcoin Cash transaction typically takes around 10 minutes to be confirmed.

 Transfers Per Second

-The Bitcoin Cash blocks are bigger than Bitcoin’s by a factor of eight.
-As a result, this has made Bitcoin Cash more scalable as a result of cheap and faster transactions.
-Similarly, more people can use Bitcoin Cash at the same time compared to Bitcoin.
+The Bitcoin Cash blocks are more significant than Bitcoin’s by a factor of eight.
+As a result, this has made Bitcoin Cash more scalable due to its cheap and faster transactions.
+Similarly, more people can use Bitcoin Cash simultaneously than Bitcoin.

 The Difference in Prices and Value

-Cryptocurrencies get their value from three determinants, that is how they are adopted, used, and demanded.
-Bitcoin, being the oldest digital currency, has been the highest holder of value.
+Cryptocurrencies derive their value from three key determinants: how they are adopted, utilized, and demanded.
+Bitcoin, being the oldest digital currency, has been the most valuable.
 Bitcoin Cash, on the other hand, has been accumulating more users, and its value is rising at an unprecedented rate.

-Since its inception, many people predicted that Bitcoin was going to lose a large portion of customers to Bitcoin Cash.
-By solving the existing scalability problem in Bitcoin’s blocks, Bitcoin Cash was meant to gain a considerable advantage over its parent crypto.
+Since its inception, many people have predicted that Bitcoin would lose a large portion of its customers to Bitcoin Cash.
+By addressing the existing scalability issue in Bitcoin’s blocks, Bitcoin Cash was intended to gain a significant advantage over its parent cryptocurrency.

-The war between Bitcoin and Bitcoin Cash is still up to date.
-The worth of Bitcoin Cash is estimated between 10-15% of that of Bitcoin.
-Its current price is $234.24, whereas that of Bitcoin is at $10892.20.
+The war between Bitcoin and Bitcoin Cash is still ongoing.
+The value of Bitcoin Cash is estimated to be between 10% and 15% of that of Bitcoin.
+Its current price is $234.24, whereas that of Bitcoin is $10892.20.

 The Difference in Features